The topic of my little posting today will be quite banal. It is Europe. Are you familiar with limericks of Edward Lear? Here is one:

 - [Fact no. 2] Demography is inexorable and Europe needs immigration.
-One point four child per family will not keep us around, as civilization, for long.
+One point four children per family will not keep us around, as a civilization, for long.
 Anyways Fortress Europe as a concept of immigration policy will never work.

-- [Fact no. 3] If we let our neighborhood quietly fester it will come back to export to the EU instability, crime and asylum-seekers.
+- [Fact no. 3] If we let our neighbourhood quietly fester it will come back to export to the EU instability, crime and asylum-seekers.

 - [Fact no. 4] EU institutions are partly dysfunctional because this is how they were deliberately designed – to be helpless in the face of governments.